 Once you have your budget set up, subtract your monthly expenses from your monthly income.
 You should have some money left over if you are budgeting correctly.

-If you end up spending more than you are bringing in, it is time to reassess your expenses and lifestyle and decide what expenses you can eliminate or reduce.
+If you’re spending more than you’re bringing in, it is time to reassess your expenses and decide what you can eliminate or reduce.

 After creating a budget, track your spending.
 You can do this with a simple spreadsheet or use an app that will do the tracking for you.
 When you record each purchase, make sure you’re aware of the money you’re spending and what you are spending it on.